-Canberra’s property investment market is set to continue it’s steady performance in 2017.
+Canberra’s property market is set to continue it’s steady performance in 2018.

 While Canberra property prices has felt some impacts from the federal government’s plans to cut the public service, it does not spell the demise of the capital’s workforce.

 “As is typical, when time passes by during the first term of a federal government, it finds it more difficult to implement cuts than intended,” says Linda Phillips, economist for Propell.

 The Australian Capital Territory still holds the second lowest unemployment rate in the country, second only to the Northern Territory.